-The in-vitro diagnostic market requires antibodies to be linked to nanoparticles.
 Gold nanoparticles are attractive for the development of reagents for diagnostic devices (lateral flow assays) because of their intense ruby red colour.
 The production of nanoparticle antibody conjugates is challenging because of instability, and numerous parameters need to be optimised.
 Many different conjugtes are usually made on each project, and this type of optimization often requires specialist knowledge.

 Furthermore, the IVD market is tightly regulated by organisations such as the USA Food and Drug Administration.
 Major criteria for satisfying such organisations are quality and reproducibility of the gold conjugates.
 Often as a result of batch-to-batch variability, nanoparticle-conjugates are returned to R&D for further optimisation, thus delaying product launch.

 InnovaCoat® GOLD nanoparticle conjugation kits

 Our InnovaCoat® GOLD conjugation kits contain ‘conjugation friendly’ nanoparticles that have a proprietary surface coat which greatly enhances gold stability and permits easy covalent attachment of a variety of molecules, including antibodies, analytes and other biomolecules.

 The conjugation reaction is initiated simply by adding a solution of antibody to the freeze-dried powder; the hands-on time is 2 minutes and the conjugate is ready to use within 15 minutes.